tshanedc/bikesharing_finalproject/README.md

   - **Stationarising the time series**

- First, we check is our series is stationary or not.
-We use ADF(Augmented Dickey-Fuller) Test, as it can be used to determine the presennce of unit root in the seriesand also determine if the series is stationary or not.
+ First, we check if our series is stationary or not.
+We use ADF(Augmented Dickey-Fuller) Test, as it can be used to determine the presennce of unit root in the series and also determine if the series is stationary or not.
  *Null Hypothesis(H0)*: The series has a unit root *Alternative Hypothesis(H1)*: The series has no unit root.

  ![RMSE](https://user-images.githubusercontent.com/78656720/126905072-b7d43c22-ed06-4c2f-ae24-1ffcab11a250.PNG)

 As we can see the above image the p-value is greater than 0.05.
-Thus, we fail to regect our null hypothesis we can coclude out series is not stationary.
+Thus, we fail to regect our null hypothesis.We can coclude ourseries is not stationary.
 To get a stationary series, we need to eliminate the trend and seasonality from the series.  we do that by taking a log of the series to reduce the magintude of the values and reduce the rising trend in the series.
-Then. we find the rolloing average of the series.
+Then,we find the rolloing average of the series.

 ![Moving_average](https://user-images.githubusercontent.com/78656720/126905348-1106eb4e-98e3-47fe-ab7c-e79cc0aed6db.PNG)